-Mawa Samosa or Khoya Samosa is a delightful Indian dessert with a crispy flaky crust and a sweet indulgent filling made with Khoya or Mawa.
+Mawa Samosa or Sweet Samosa is a delightful Indian dessert with a crispy flaky crust and a sweet indulgent filling made with Khoya or Mawa.
 It is served during festivals and even on auspicious occasions.
-Here is how to make this sweet samosa.
+Here is how to make sweet samosa recipe.

 India is a land of festivals and for almost all the festivals we have a have this ritual of making something sweet.
-Mawa Samosa is a delicious, deep fried pastry kind of snack that has a rich, creamy filling of Mawa or Khoya.
+Mawa Samosa or Sweet Samosa is a delicious, deep fried pastry kind of snack that has a rich, creamy filling of Mawa or Khoya.

 One of the most commonly used ingredients for preparing Indian sweets is Mawa.
 It is made by thickening milk in a pan.
 In order to make succulent desserts, Mawa comes in handy, be it while preparing Mawa Gujiya or for making various Barfis.

-With the idea to prepare something different using Mawa, I boiled down on making Mawa Samosa or Khoya Samosa during this monsoon.
-I totally agree that cold desserts such as Kesar Mango Kulfi are loved by one and all, but feasting on piping hot desserts such as Mawa Samosa has its own charm.
+With the idea to prepare something different using Mawa, I boiled down on making Sweet Samosa or Khoya Samosa during this monsoon.
+I totally agree that cold desserts such as Kesar Mango Kulfi are loved by one and all, but feasting on piping hot desserts such as Sweet Samosa has its own charm.

 Along with Mawa, I even added cashews, nuts, almonds, chironji, kesar, cardamom powder and coconut in order to grant a rich flavour to the filling.
 Plus, in order to make crispy exterior, in addition to Mawa, I even added sooji.
 Well, it paid me a sweet reward!